threefoldtech/tfchain/bridge/docs/bridging.md

 In this section, we look into the details of transferring TFT from a Stellar Account to a TFChain Account.

-1. A transaction is received on the bridge Stellar account (aka. vault) and monitored by bridge validators (deamons).
+1. A transaction is received on the bridge Stellar account (aka. vault) and noticed by bridge validators (deamons).

-2. Each time such transaction event is reported by a bridge validator it undergoes some validation.
+2. Each time such transaction event is received by a bridge validator it undergoes some validation.
 If it fails, a refund is issued (sent back to the stellar source account).
 Here we assume that the validation has passed, but we will examine the refund flow in the next section.

 3. The first bridge validator reporting the transaction will propose a mint by calling `propose_or_vote_mint_transaction()` extrinsic on the TFTBridgeModule in TFChain.
 This extrinsic inserts a new `MintTransaction` in `MintTransactions` storage that includes the `amount`, `target`, `block`, `votes`, and emits a `MintTransactionProposed` event.
 The mint is considered processed by the bridge side at this point.